-The safety and security of Mukilteo School District students and staff members is always a huge priority.
-It’s something that the school district is working on constantly.
+The safety and security of students and staff is always a priority.
+It’s always a work in progress.
 The school district’s efforts regarding safety and security fall into three broad categories:

-Finding ways to ensure that buildings and grounds are as secure as they can be through the use of best-practice prevention and mitigation solutions.
+Finding ways to ensure that buildings and grounds are as secure as they can be using best-practice prevention and mitigation solutions.

 Practicing emergency response to make sure students and staff members know what to do should an event happen.